Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Select Statements

-A `select` statement perform a context switch.
+A `select` statement performs a context switch.
 A `select` statement applys its block to each specified path.
 The designated control is done on the block level, not on the statement level (like the `run` statement).
 By default, statements in its block are executed according to the `seq` control flow.